-The gruesome tale of “the most haunted house in New Orleans”
+The Gruesome Tale of “The Most Haunted House in New Orleans”

 While Dr. LaLaurie was a surgeon, it was unclear if he was experimenting on his slaves or if he was performing legitimate — for the time — medical procedures, Smith said.

-The slaves, dead and alive, were brought into the streets from the attic as horrified neighbors looked on.
+The slaves, dead and alive, were brought into the streets from the attic, many still clasped in iron collars, as horrified neighbors looked on at the result of their gruesome mistreatment in the LaLauries’ hidden torture chamber.

 As the chaos built, the LaLauries and their two children vanished into the night.

-RELATED: The ghost stories from this one nearby county will creep you out
+The LaLaurie House was Immediately Seen as a Hotbed of Paranormal Activity

 “It’s a mystery as to where they went.
 A lot of people say there’s evidence as to where they went – which I have not seen — that they may have gone back to Paris,” Smith said, adding that there is some evidence that Madame LaLaurie died in a boar hunting accident in France sometime later.
-Others tales claim after she died, her body was brought back to New Orleans and buried in St. Louis Cemetery No. 1, the city’s oldest and most famous cemetery.
+Other tales claim after she died, her body was brought back to New Orleans and buried in St. Louis Cemetery No. 1, the city’s oldest and most famous cemetery.

 Soon after the fire and its horrific revelations, the LaLaurie Mansion became known as “The Haunted House” and locals went out of their way to avoid it.
-People claimed they heard screams and cries coming from the home — even though it was 40 years before the mansion had another occupant.
+People claimed they heard screams and cries coming from the home.

+As far as its real estate value goes after the LaLauries fled, the mansion went 40 years before it had another occupant.

 “Many people shared the house for some time; it was a tenement,” Smith said.
 “One story was from a young woman who was the mother of twin infants and she said that she got up one night to check on her babies and when she crossed the hallway, she said that a figure of a woman dressed in black was at the top of the stairway and that she’s throwing her baby down the stairs.”